dddshelf/cheeper-ddd-cqrs-example/README.md

 This namespace contains all the classes that are specific to the delivery mechanism.
 In this case the delivery mechanism is the [Symfony framework](https://symfony.com/) following the recommended structure.

 ### The `Cheeper` namespace

+The `Cheeper` namespaces is a bit little different from a typical PHP application using tactical Domain-Driven design patterns, where you could expect several modules under the `Cheeper` namespace.
+In here you will find book-chapter namespaces instead of modules, so it's easy for you to navigate through all the code of each chapter.

+    src/Cheeper
+    ├── AllChapters
+    │         ├── Application
+    │         ├── DomainModel
+    │         └── Infrastructure
+    ├── Chapter2
+    │         ├── Author.php
+    │         ├── Cheep.php
+    │         ├── Hexagonal
+    │         ├── Layered
+    │         └── Spaghetti
+    ├── Chapter4
+    │         ├── Application
+    │         ├── DomainModel
+    │         └── Infrastructure
+    ├── Chapter5
+    │         ├── Application
+    │         └── Infrastructure
+    ├── Chapter6
+    │         ├── Application
+    │         └── Infrastructure
+    ├── Chapter7
+    │         ├── Application
+    │         ├── DomainModel
+    │         └── Infrastructure
+    ├── Chapter8
+    │         ├── Application
+    │         ├── DomainModel
+    │         └── Infrastructure
+    └── Chapter9
+    ├── DomainModel
+    └── Infrastructure

 ## Running the application